 Morgan Dennis was involved in producing the poster for Be Kind to Animals Week® for several years in the early decades of the 20th century.
 In 1932, for example, he designed the following poster featuring a young boy kneeling down to offer a drink of water to his canine companion.
 Individuals and organizations could order copies of this 17×22 inch poster at a cost of 10 cents for a single copy, six for 50 cents, 16 for $1, 55 for $3 or 100 for $5.
 Space was left at the bottom of the poster so that local information could be added.

 Our Dumb Animals featured new Morgan Dennis poster designs as they were unveiled each year, printing reproductions of that year’s poster design alongside ordering information.
-The 1933 poster that Dennis designed for Be Kind to Animals Week® was called “Lost and Found,” and features a tender seen of a young boy tearfully embracing his dog, a tender moment of two best friends being reunited.
+The 1933 poster that Dennis designed for Be Kind to Animals Week® was called “Lost and Found,” and features a tender scene of a young boy tearfully embracing his dog, a tender moment of two best friends being reunited.

 Morgan Dennis’s poster designs for Be Kind to Animals Week® throughout the 1930s often featured scenes of children and young adults with domestic animals such as cats or dogs.
 The warm tones of Dennis’s palette further underscore the tenderness of these images.
 While the message of these posters is timeless, the artist’s attention to period-specific details such as the fashions worn or the model of car driving down the street make these posters treasured artifacts from a previous era of Humane Education.